mfuroyama/ProxyService/README.md

 ```

 ## Configuration
-The **Proxy Service** runtime configuration is contained in the `config.json` file, which should contain an array
+The **Proxy Service** runtime configuration is contained in the `config.json` file, which should contain the following structure:
-of JS Objects:

 | Field Name | Type | Description |
 |---|---|---|